wmutschl/mutschler.eu/content/project/gmm-estimation/index.md

 ---
-title: GMM/SMM/IRF-Matching Estimation in Dynare
+title: GMM/SMM/GIRF-Matching Estimation in Dynare
-summary: In this project (joint with the Dynare Team) we plan to provide an interface for a GMM/SMM/IRF-matching toolbox in Dynare.
+summary: In this project we develop a GMM/SMM/GIRF-matching toolbox for Dynare.
 tags:
 - Dynare
 - Estimation